Abbsalehi/citation-styles/README.md

-# citation-styles
+# Citation-styles
-You can download your citation styles, and import them to your citation manager.
-For example, here are two instructions for Zotero and Mendeley.
+Citation styles can be downloaded and imported into your citation manager.
+The following instructions are for Zotero and Mendeley, respectively.

 #### How to install it on Zotero
 please see this instruction: https://youtu.be/V20Fi-WrRXo
 #### How to install it on Mendeley